Node.js Request Path: DNS, TCP, libuv & Callbacks

 -> route-selected local endpoint

-Allocation can fail before DNS if the process cannot create more descriptors.
-Lookup can fail before any socket reaches the remote network.
+Descriptor allocation can fail before DNS if the process cannot create more sockets.
+Lookup can fail before any packet reaches the remote network.
 A connect attempt can fail after the kernel created a local socket but before the peer accepted anything.
-A successful connect can still lead to an immediate close if the server accepts and then rejects the application-level session.
+A successful TCP connect can still be followed by an immediate close if the server accepts the socket and then rejects the session at the application level.

-socket.pending exposes one small part of that state from JavaScript:
+socket.pending exposes a small part of this from JavaScript -

 const socket = net.connect(3000, '127.0.0.1');